system-er/Godot3DInterpreter/README.md

   21.02.2023: new commands SPHERE and BOX, new example spheres.g3i, now mathematic behind = working with */+-(), moved to Godot 4.0 rc2
   22.02.2023: moved to Godot 4.0 rc3
   23.02.2023: new variablesystem with AR and stack (good tutorial https://ruslanspivak.com/lsbasi-part18/), parameter work, AR/stack working
+  24.02.2023: added command PENSIZE, now the lines are thin boxes, thx to Calinou's tips in internet. changed command SETPENCOLOR to PENCOLOR